“BALL PERFECT MASON” FRUIT JARS

 Personally, I think most of the stories are hogwash, although I wouldn’t doubt that it happened on a very occasional basis, and just often enough to provide impetus for an urban legend (rural legend?).
 Most myths and legends are based on a kernel of truth, and this may be no exception to the rule.
 (However, keep in mind that fruit jars cost money, and the average farmer or housewife, often continually stretched to the limit with their household budget, would have never destroyed a jar merely because of the number on the bottom).
 Most home canners would have paid little or no attention to the markings in the first place.

-Also, it seems evident that the mold numbers 12 through 15 are ALL somewhat scarcer than mold numbers 0 through 11.
-This is presumably because fewer molds were produced with the mold numbers 12 through 15 — thus fewer total jars made.
-I believe that many if not most of those higher-numbered molds were replacement molds on the jar making machines.
+Also, it seems evident that the mold numbers 11 through 15 are ALL somewhat scarcer than mold numbers 0 through 10.
+This is presumably because fewer molds were produced with the mold numbers 11 through 15 — thus fewer total jars made.
+I believe that many if not most of those higher-numbered molds were used as replacement molds on the jar blowing machines.

 It seems evident that many of these jars are now saved by non-collectors or casual glass collectors (and “culled” from large groups of common jars) merely because of the number on the base.
-This culling out of #13 jars from among the “general population” of jars (and stashing them away) has certainly increased the perception of their scarcity.
+This “culling out” of #13 jars from among the “general population” of jars (and stashing them away) has certainly increased the perception of their scarcity.
+And the perception of relative scarcity can be enough to increase demand – and the demand for an item can then cause an increase in prices and perceived “value” – the old concept of “Supply and Demand” comes into play here.

 They usually do sell on auction sites (if priced low enough) for several reasons- but typically because of the belief in the rumors, along with the general public’s fascination with the number 13 and its connection with the “dark side” of life, the theme of “being unlucky”, and the perceived connections with the supernatural, the occult, etc.